-Figure 2-69.
+Figure 2-68.
 External PLL Output Clock Control Blocks

-- These clock select signals can only be set through a configuration file (.sof or .pof) and cannot be dynamically controlled during user mode operation. - (2) The clock control block feeds to a multiplexer within the PLL_OUT pin's IOE.
+- These clock select signals can only be set through a configuration file (SOF or POF) and cannot be dynamically controlled during user mode operation. - (2) The clock control block feeds to a multiplexer within the PLL_OUT pin's IOE.
 The PLL_OUT pin is a dual-purpose pin.
 Therefore, this multiplexer selects either an internal signal or the output of the clock control block.

 For the global clock control block, the clock source selection can be controlled either statically or dynamically.
-You have the option of statically selecting the clock source by using the Quartus II software to set specific configuration bits in the configuration file (.sof or .pof) or you can control the selection dynamically by using internal logic to drive the multiplexer select inputs.
+The designer has the option of statically selecting the clock source by using the Quartus II software to set specific configuration bits in the configuration file (SOF or POF) or the designer can control the selection dynamically by using internal logic to drive the multiplexer select inputs.
 When selecting statically, the clock source can be set to any of the inputs to the select multiplexer.
-When selecting the clock source dynamically, you can either select between two PLL outputs (such as the C0 or C1 outputs from one PLL), between two PLLs (such as the C0/C1 clock output of one PLL or the C0/C1 clock output of the other PLL), between two clock pins (such as CLK0 or CLK1), or between a combination of clock pins or PLL outputs.
+When selecting the clock source dynamically, the user can either select between two PLL outputs (such as the C0 or C1 outputs from one PLL), between two PLLs (such as the C0/C1 clock output of one PLL or the C0/C1 clock output of the other PLL), between two clock pins (such as CLK0 or CLK1), or between a combination of clock pins or PLL outputs.